-For Many Women, The Nearest Abortion Clinic Is Hundreds Of Miles Away
+For Many Women, The Nearest Abortion Provider Is Hundreds Of Miles Away

 Dr. Carol Ball has been making that trip for about a decade.
 She said local doctors are unwilling or unable to provide abortion services.

-"I've been told by a supportive physician here that basically providing abortions for a South Dakota physician in Sioux Falls would be — quote unquote — "career suicide," Ball says.
+"I've been told by a supportive physician here that basically providing abortions for a South Dakota physician in Sioux Falls would be — quote unquote — 'career suicide,' " Ball says.
 "Because I believe that the feeling is that there would be consequences to their practice."

 Ball says many of her patients travel hundreds of miles, some from out of state, to obtain an abortion at the clinic in Sioux Falls.

-"It means that they have to find time away from their jobs and find childcare for their children and all of the other sort of logistical things that it takes for us to stop and go to a doctor's appointment," Ball says.
+"It means that they have to find time away from their jobs and find child care for their children and all of the other sort of logistical things that it takes for us to stop and go to a doctor's appointment," Ball says.
 "They have to do that twice."

-Jen Aulwes is communications director for Planned Parenthood's upper Midwest region, which has been flying abortion providers in and out of Sioux Falls for more than 25 years.
-She says women there have limited options for abortion services.
+Planned Parenthood's Upper Midwest region has been flying abortion providers in and out of Sioux Falls for more than 25 years.
+Communications director Jen Aulwes says women there have limited options for abortion services.

 "They're very few and far between.
 They're very spread out."
 Aulwes says.
 "There's, over the years, fewer and fewer clinics that that are providing abortion."